Uberspace/lab/source/guide_gitlab.rst

 Variables
 ---------

-This guide is pretty long and to refer to created passwords, ips, domain names etc. in following sections I'll use upper case variable names, which you have to replace with their values when adviced to do so.
+This guide is pretty long and in order to refer to created passwords, ips, domain names etc. in following sections I'll use upper case variable names, which you have to replace with their values when adviced to do so.